CKP-139/Deliverables_Reflections_Audio/README.md

 ## Using GitHub
-- First, make an account, using your school email or your own email.
-Make sure that it's clear that your account is you, or let us know what your username is so we can keep track of who's who.
+1. so we can keep track of who's who.
+2. Ping **@KP** on Discord with your username ASAP, so you can be added as a collaborator to the repository.
-- Download the [GitHub Desktop](https://desktop.github.com/download/) app and sign in.
+3. Download the [GitHub Desktop](https://desktop.github.com/download/) app and sign in.
-- **Clone this repository.**
+4. **Clone this repository.**
-	- Select `Current Repository` in the desktop app, clicking the `Add` dropdown, and selecting `Clone Repository..`
+	- Select `Current Repository` in the desktop app, click the `Add` dropdown, and select `Clone Repository..`.
 	- Next, select `URL` and type the URL of this repo: `CKP-139/Deliverables_Reflections_Audio` and click `Clone`.
 	- Save the folder to a safe location on your computer or hard drive.